MARCOS: Operational responsibilities

-Additionally, MARCOS can also assist the Indian Air Force in Suppression of Enemy Air Defences (SEAD) missions.
+MARCOS can also assist the Indian Air Force in Suppression of Enemy Air Defences (SEAD) missions.

 Bases

 The MCF currently operates out of the naval bases at Mumbai, Visakhapatnam, Goa, Kochi and Port Blair.
 There are plans to shift the current training facility at the Naval Special Warfare Training and Tactical Centre to a new facility to be set up at the erstwhile Naval Academy in Goa.